 A fleet electrification project may take months, if not years, to implement, potentially disrupting the entire transportation system.
 For large MDHDV fleets, the transition might occur in phases.
 Some vehicles and routes may be fully electrified and operational, others might be in the implementation stage, while others might still be in the planning phase.

 With both electric and conventional vehicles running every day, the hybrid interim state of the fleet operation can be challenging.
 Furthermore, while electric vehicles are usually easier to maintain and operate, effectively running the electric fleet might require specialized training for staff and drivers.
-Workforce development and training is sometimes overlooked, resulting in operational inefficiencies.
+Workforce development and training are sometimes overlooked, resulting in operational inefficiencies.

 ENGIE Impact partnered with Grossmont Union High School District (GUHSD), one of the largest school districts in San Diego, California, to plan the electrification of the district’s fleet of more than 50 diesel-powered buses.

 There is an increasing momentum for fleet electrification happening on both the public and private levels.
 As climate urgency escalates, environmental strategies to reduce emissions become a source of resilience and competitive advantage.
 Lowering emissions to a manageable level, however, requires the ability to move from a theoretical embrace of the goals to detailed, actionable plans for getting there.
-The solutions may not always be simple, but they are available now—for organizations with the will to get started and equipped with the expertise to succeed.
+The solutions may not always be simple, but they are available now for organizations with the will to get started and the expertise to succeed.